alecDLankford/weather-man/README.md

 - **API Keys:**

   - Ensure you have a valid API key for OpenWeatherMap and set it in the `.env` file.
+  - Ensure you have a valid OpenAI key.

 ## Contributing